cake-contrib/Cake.Codecov/README.md

 ## Codecov Tips

 1. The [codecov-exe](https://github.com/codecov/codecov-exe) uploader defined in `#tool nuget:?package=Codecov` currently only supports windows builds.
 However, OS X and Linux builds should come soon.
-In the mean time, there is a [bash global uploader](https://github.com/codecov/codecov-bash) that can be used.
+In the mean time, there is a [bash global uploader](https://github.com/codecov/codecov-bash) that can be used. (*Note: There also the [Codecov.Tool](https://www.nuget.org/packages/Codecov.Tool) utility, however, Linux and OS X is only in partial support.
+IE, it will run, but no CI will be automatically found*)
 2. Many CI services (like AppVeyor) do not require you to provide a Codecov upload token.
 However, TeamCity is a rare exception.
 3. Using Codecov with TeamCity MAY require configuration.
 Please refer to the [codecov-exe documentation](https://github.com/codecov/codecov-exe#teamcity).